Welcome to our Texas to California drive trip planner!

 The Arts District is home to premier museums including the Crow Collection of Asian Art, Nasher Sculpture Garden, and Dallas Museum of Art, and the Perot Museum of Nature and Science.

-Other neighborhoods including Deep Ellum, Bishops Arts District, and Downtown Historic District are also worth a visit.
+Other neighborhoods including Deep Ellum, Bishops Arts District, and Downtown Historic District are also worth a visit on the road trip Texas to California.

 The Amarillo, Texas area is a must visit stop on Historic Route 66.